Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Baltimore and its opponents have combined to put up more than 51.5 points in three of five games this season.
+- Baltimore and its opponents have combined to score more than 51.5 points in three of five games this season.

 - Los Angeles has combined with its opponents to score more than 51.5 points in two games this season.